 Proliferation Networks in Theory and Practice, in Globalization and WMD Proliferation: Terrorism, Transnational Networks, and International Security, ed.
 James A. Russell and James J. Wirtz(London, UK: Routledge, 2008), 28-39.

 Ringing in Proliferation: How to Dismantle an Atomic Bomb Network.
 International Security 30, no.2 (Fall 2005): 153-187.

 Quantum Mechanisms: Expanding the Boundaries of Power, Space, and Time in Global Security Studies, Journal of Global Security Studies 1, no.1 (Jan 2016), 102-106.

 Centrality in Transnational Governance: How Networks of International Institutions shape Power Processes, chapter 2 in New Power Politics: Networks, Governance, and Global Security, ed.
 Deborah Avant and Oliver Westerwinter (Oxford, UK: Oxford University Press, 2016), 19-38.

 Introduction: The Emergence of the Study of Networks in Politics, chapter 1 in the Oxford Handbook of Political Networks, ed.
 Jennifer Nicoll Victor, Alexander H. Montgomery, and Mark Lubell.
-Oxford University Press, Oxford, UK, forthcoming.
+Oxford University Press, Oxford, UK, 2017.

 with Charli Carpenter